vasilysahrai/skyblock-snow-macro/README.md

 -The 'x' key starts the macro, and the 'v' key stops it.

-**Make sure to not leave it unattended or you might get macro checked**

 If it is clicking in the wrong spots:

--Screenshot your screen with the inventory slots showing
+-Screenshot your screen with the inventory slots showing*in fullscreen*

 -Download an app like paint.net to see the pixel coordinates and write them down.
 Then, replace them with the ones in the macro.